 |Click on the image above to view the field from your seat|

-In 2011, the Tigers capped a perfect 12-0 regular season with a 41-17 victory over No. 3 Arkansas. in six home games during its SEC Championship run, LSU outscored its seven home opponents by a combined score of 253-57.
-It was the first time since the 1958-59 seasons that the Tigers posted consecutive undefeated seasons.
+In 2011, the Tigers capped a perfect 12-0 regular season with a 41-17 victory over No. 3 Arkansas.
+An attendance of 93,108 -- the third-largest in the stadium’s history -- watched LSU erase a 14-0 deficit by outscoring the Razorbacks 41-3 the rest of the way.
+In six home games during its SEC Championship run, LSU outscored its opponents by a combined score of 253-57.
+It was the first time since the 1958-59 seasons that the Tigers posted consecutive undefeated seasons at home.

 Due to the devastation to New Orleans and the Louisiana Superdome by Hurricane Katrina, Tiger Stadium served as the playing site for four New Orleans Saints games in 2005, as well as hosting the Tulane-Southeastern Louisiana contest.
 In all, 11 games (seven NCAA and four NFL) were played in Tiger Stadium during the 2005 season.

 |4.||15||1971-73||Sept.
 18 v.
 Texas A&M, 37-0

 Nov.
 22 v.
 Alabama, 21-7